walterhiggins/WMPJS/README.md

 There are times when you want to make a variable public so it can be used by other parts of the system.
 To do this, you attach the variable to the special `exports` variable as we did earlier.
 As a general rule you should not make all of your variables public unless you really think they'll be needed elsewhere.
 We'll talk more about public and private variables later.

 ### A short note about Objects
 The exports variable is a special type of variable - it is an 'object'.
-An object in javascript is something that can hold or contain other variables.
+An object in javascript is something that can hold or contain other variables and functions.
 So we can create a new variable that belongs to the exports object much like we'd normally create a new variable ...

     exports.favoriteGame = 'Minecraft';